-Economies of different treatment
+Economics of different treatments

-The economics is calculated by considering the profit increase over control of different treatments.
+The economics is calculated by considering the profit increase in different treatments over control.
 The treatment of Dinotefuran 20 SG@ 200 gm/ha recorded the highest net profit (32040) and BCR (1:6.43).
 Whereas, Chloropyriphos 50 EC + Cypermerthin 5% EC 1200 ml/ha was the least effective with lowest income of 4340 and BCR of 1:0.86.

 Table 2.
 Changes in various parameters against different treatments